jeffreyhoang/Facial-Expression-Classification/README.md

 - Enabling personalized advertisements
 - Improving entertainment experiences

-The objective of this project is to develop a deep learning model that accurately classifies facial expressions based on a given dataset.
+The objective of this project is to develop a deep learning neural network model that accurately classifies facial expressions based on a given dataset.

 ## 🔍 Approach